Hawaii

 This offense is a misdemeanor.
 It is important to note the distinction here.
 If an adult merely solicits the image, they might be charged under this statute.
 However, if they receive and possess the image, or if they engage in more predatory luring behavior, prosecutors will likely upgrade the charges to the much more severe felonies of Electronic Enticement or Promoting Child Abuse (discussed in Section II).

-Critical Warning: Do not assume that because these “lesser” statutes exist, you are safe from felony charges.
+Critical Warning: Do not assume that because these "lesser" statutes exist, you are safe from felony charges.
 Prosecutors have broad discretion.
-If an 18-year-old high school senior asks a 17-year-old junior for a nude photo, they could technically be charged under HRS § 712-1215.5 (Misdemeanor) OR under the more severe child pornography statutes depending on the facts.
+If an 18-year-old high school senior asks a 17-year-old junior for a nude photo, the request itself could be charged under HRS § 712-1215.5 (Misdemeanor).
+If the 18-year-old then receives and keeps that photo, mere possession is a separate petty misdemeanor under HRS § 712-1215.6, since that statute's possession provision covers a person of any age, not just minors.
+Depending on the facts, prosecutors could instead pursue the more severe child pornography statutes.

 II.
 Child Pornography and Felony Exploitation